Ready to find the perfect college degree?

-Not to be mistaken with a vocational course or training, a non-degree program at a university is, in essence, any course or class taken without the goal of accumulating credit hours toward a degree.
+A non-degree program at a university is, in essence, any course or class taken without the goal of accumulating credit hours toward a degree.
 Students who take non-degree program courses often desire information for general knowledge.
 They are lifelong learners looking to improve skills for work-related purposes.
-They have no intention of utilizing the course knowledge to earn a two-year, four-year, or post-graduate degree.
+They have no intention of using the course knowledge to earn a two-year, four-year, or post-graduate degree.
 In fact, they often experience difficulties and disappointment if they attempt to transfer a non-matriculated or non-degree course toward a degree program.

 Why Is No Credit Given?